The First Doom (Part 3)

 The Dubious’s bay doors didn’t budge as the hopper drew close.
 Kyria began to sweat as a console flickered on to show Zele’s scowl and Remiliat’s intense stare.

 Kyria preempted them.
-“Everyone’s dead, except me and Paki,” she said.
+“Everyone’s dead, except me and Paky,” she said.
 “Some sort of biological countermeasures.
-Paki’s still reeling from it, or he’d tell you himself.”
+Paky’s still reeling from it, or he’d tell you himself.”

 “A biological contaminant?
 That would mean—” Remiliat’s eyebrows climbed her forehead.
 “Replay the events exactly!”